 Amount Requested

-- The total cost of the project.
-Should be the same as the total expenses on the budget sheet.
+• The total cost of the project.
+This amount must match the Total Expenses in the project budget sheet.

 Detailed budget

-Please describe how your project engages with and involves the local community – from conception to execution.
+Please describe how your project engages with and involves the local community, from conception to execution.
 This can include reference to surveys, consultations, committees, partnerships, financial contributions – any forms of participation.
 Please also characterize the key community participants.
+Limit 200 words.

 SECTION 8: Outcomes and sustainability